Position, Velocity and Acceleration

 - Highlight this portion of the graph.
 Under the "Analyze" menu, click "Quadratic Fit."
 This function determines the coefficients A, B, and C of a best-fit quadratic through the highlighted data.
 Does a quadratic function seem to fit the data?

 - What did Logger Pro calculate the quadratic coefficient A to be?
 Be sure to include the units.

-- Print these graphs and staple them into your notebook.
+Print these graphs for your report.

 Please show all your work for credit.
 You will not receive credit for just writing the answer without showing all the steps and equations.
 Untidy work will not be graded.